CofficLab/Build-a-Website-with-Laravel/README.md

 Follow the steps below to print the time.

-1. Create a new file called "time.php" in the `docs/php` directory of this project.
+1. Create a new file called `time.php` in the `docs/php` directory of this project.
 2. Write the following code in the file:

     ```php